hallzhallz/Unifi-UX7/README.md

 ## Reference

 [Lazy Admin Unifi Zone Based Firewall](https://lazyadmin.nl/home-network/unifi-zone-based-firewall/) A good guide to understanding the Zone Based firewall.
-Just not that it does not fully explain putting the IoT network into the IoT Zone.
+Just note that it does not fully explain putting the IoT network into the IoT Zone.
+I found it easiest to add an IoT zone and putt the IoT Network/VLAN into it.
+Then the rules show on the Zone matrix correctly and less rules/policy is needed.